EvernodeXRPL/evernode-host/README.md

 ## Important tips
   - You can use a phyisical or virtual (VPS) server as your Evernode host.
   - It's recommended that you use a server which DOES NOT contain other workloads important to you.
 It's best if you can provision a fresh VPS from a cloud provider which you can dedicate for Evernode beta and dispose of easily when no longer required.
-  - Based on the network activity of the Hot Pocket contracts they may be hosted on your server, you server will accumulate network usage.
+  - Based on the network activity of the Hot Pocket contracts that may be hosted on your server, you server will accumulate network usage while its operating.
 During the beta, we predict that this will be well within the basic data transfer allowances of most cloud VPS providers (eg. 500 - 1000 GB per month).
 However, we recommend you monitor the network usage or set upper limits to avoid unpredictable costs.

 ## Become an Evernode beta host
 You can register on Evernode beta and become a host just by running the following setup on your Linux server.
 ```
-curl -fsSL https://sthotpocket.blob.core.windows.net/evernode/setup.sh | cat  | sudo bash -s install
+curl -fsSL https://...storage url.../setup.sh | cat  | sudo bash -s install
 ```

 ## Maintaining your host